 - Do your best to take care of your body, by trying to eat well, get enough sleep, and exercise.
 If you have trouble sleeping, getting more exercise or doing more physical work during the day may help reduce stress and allow you to sleep better. - Look for ways to connect with others, even if you feel like being alone.
 It will help you recover.
 Isolation will slow your recovery. - Be willing to ask for help if you need it, and to accept the help that is offered. - Reestablish routines where you can, especially with children.
-This reduces the feelings of chaos the disaster created. - Complete small projects and tasks.
+This reduces the feelings of chaos the trauma created.

+- Complete small projects and tasks.
 This can help restore some sense of control and order. - Avoid making major decisions, as much as possible.
 Be aware of how you are using alcohol, sleep aids, or other things to cope.

-After a disaster, you may not want to pray or read the Bible for a while.
+After a traumatic experience, you may not want to pray or read the Bible for a while.
 Don't let that add to your worries.
 It is a normal reaction and does not mean that you have lost your faith.
 Other people will pray for you, and God understands, as the verse below reminds us.
 Give yourself time to recover.

-Just as parents are kind to their children, the LORD is kind to all who worship him, because he knows we are made of dust.
+As a father is kind to his children, so the LORD is kind to those who honor him.
+He knows what we are made of; he remembers that we are dust.